dgutov/robe/README.md

 # Robe

 This builds on `inf-ruby` to handle Ruby subprocesses from Emacs.
+Generally, you'd want to use `M-x inf-ruby-console-auto`.
+If there's no Ruby console running, `robe` will offer to call it for you.

-Once you've loaded your inf-ruby process with the code for your project and its dependencies, Ruby keeps track of where each method is defined.
+Once you have you application or gem loaded in the console, Ruby keeps track of where each method is defined.

 You can jump to or read the documentation for the method, module (jump only), `super` or constructor definition at point.